Synthetic Light Curves and Spectra for the Photospheric Phase of a 3D Stripped-Envelope Supernova Explosion Model: Spectroscopy

 The \wl{7}{774} O~I line, which is commonly observed in stripped-envelope supernovae \citep[e.g.,][]{fremling_18} is already present at peak and remains quite prominent at 6 days after peak, albeit in a blend with a Mg~II feature.
 At late times, the contribution of O~I to the blended features is still present, but becomes less prominent.
 One of the most commonly observed emission features in type Ib/c supernovae, the [O~I] \wl{6}{300} and \wl{6}{363} lines, are still absent in our models.
 This is simply due to the fact that these forbidden transition of oxygen are not included in the atomic dataset used in this study (cp.\ also the discussion of atomic processes relevant to oxygen line formation in \citealt{van_baal_23}).
 More generally, the approximate treatment of NLTE in \textsc{Artis} as adopted in this study, will affect the formation of some lines, and is a particularly important limitation for late-time, nebular-phase spectra.

 After peak, C~II contributes to a narrow feature at around \wl{4}{800} and a broad feature around \wl{6}{600}-\wl{6}{800}, which both disappear by 12 days post-peak.
 At late times the Ca~II triplet around \wl{8}{500} was a prominent broad feature in our previous work, which is now obscured somewhat by the large Mg~II feature around \wl{9}{400}.
 There is another Mg~II peak around \wl{10}{900}.
 These were not seen to such an extent in our previous work, but the Mg~II P Cygni feature at \wl{2}{800} is less prominent than in the more extremely stripped-model from \citet{Maunder2024}.
 The presence of additional Mg~II features is understandable in the light of the higher \emph{total} mass of Mg in the current model.
+Compared to more typical stripped-envelope supernovae the absolute mass of ejected Mg of $0.021\,\mathrm{M}_\odot$ of magnesium and the overall Mg mass fraction are not unusual for progenitors with a low C/O core mass, though smaller than expected from supernova explosions of stars with more massive cores.
+Extrapolating the predicted shape of the spectrum and the presence and strength of Mg lines to progenitors with more massive C/O cores would be premature.
+In the explosions of more typical stripped-envelope supernovae, the Mg will be surrounded by more massive He envelopes and more massive shells of C and O, and the mixing will also proceed differently.